censorship-no/ceno-website/README.md

 `sudo apt-get install hugo`

-Clone the repo and run the following to serve the site locally via localhost:1313:

-`hugo server -D`
+Clone the repo:

+`git clone git@github.com:censorship-no/ceno-website.git`

 You will also need to enable the Ananke theme's Git submodule using:

 `git submodule update --init --recursive`

+Run the following to serve the site locally via localhost:1313:

+`hugo server -D`